firebase/firebase-js-sdk/docs-devsite/auth.md

 Fails with an error if the email address is invalid or OTP in email link expires.

+This method is not supported by [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 Note: Confirm the link is a sign-in email link before calling this method firebase.auth.Auth.isSignInWithEmailLink.

-Note: This method is not supported by [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 <b>Signature:</b>